 Produced by factories through the burning of fossil fuels:

-Sulphur dioxide is also naturally produced during volcano eruptions:
+Sulfur dioxide is also naturally produced during volcanic eruptions:

-Produced by car engines with the ignition is switch on:
+Produced by car engines with the ignition is switched on:

 Oxides of nitrogen are also naturally produced during lightning storms: